klimcode/git-cra/README.md

 ## package.json

 All occurrences of the source project's name will be replaced by the new project's name in the `package.json` file.

+.

+## Examples of a Source Project

+1. https://github.com/klimcode/base.git -- an empty project with `ESLint` configured, filled `package.json` and a mock of `readme.md`
+2. https://github.com/klimcode/base-cra.git -- a `create-react-app` based boilerplate is under active development